You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 Introductory Audio

-- Write an introduction script that sets the stage.
+- Write an introduction script that sets the stage for learners.

-- Preview the AI-generated audio to ensure tone and clarity.
+- Preview the AI-generated audio to check tone and clarity.

 - The intro plays automatically at the start of the scenario but can be skipped by participants.